ooni/probe-cli/docs/design/dd-003-step-by-step.md

 originally said that we wanted to cleanly separate networking from measurements but it's also true that we need *some support* for measuring.
-If we cannot use wrapping efficiently, then it makes sense for netxlite to provide this support.
-In fact, netxlite would provide a mechanism for tracing while the new measurement library would provide a policy for saving measurements by implementing model.Trace properly.
-So, if we do that, we should also amend the documentation of netxlite to explicitly mention support for tracing as a new concern.
+If we cannot use wrapping efficiently, then it makes sense for netxlite to provide a mechanism for tracing while the new measurement library would provide a policy for saving measurements by implementing model.Trace properly.
+So, we should also amend the documentation of netxlite to explicitly mention support for tracing as a new concern.

 ### Cleanups